 Copying, Importing, Linking, and Uploading

 PasteBoard is a utility that allows you to copy large amounts of text into the system.
+You'll find it in the upper right hand corner of your screen.

 When you click on PasteBoard a light yellow box will open.
 You can copy up to 20,000 characters into the box, and it will travel with you throughout the system.
 Then it's matter of dragging and dropping text from the PasteBoard into relevant fields.
 Toggling between Word and Activity Insight takes more time than using PasteBoard.